Woodall has an environmentally friendly waste management policy.

 Social & Economic

-Local artists and contractors are commissioned, and many of the unique décor objects, pieces of furniture and items in the curio shop hav been fashioned by local crafts folk.
-Woodall is an active force in the Thembulethu Trust Church Feeding Scheme, providing crèches in the local communities of Nomathamsanqa and Beersheba with basic foodstuffs, donations of clothing and other essential items.
-Many left-over amenities from the hotel as well as blankets and linen, which are regularly replaced are donated to local charities.
+Local artists and contractors are commissioned, and many of the unique décor objects, pieces of furniture and items in the curio shop have been fashioned by local crafts folk.
+Woodall is an active force in the Thembalethu Trust, providing crèches in the local community of Nomathamsanqa with basic foodstuffs, donations of clothing and other essential items, as well as motivating for donations for projects such as new classrooms, carpeting, painting, fencing etc. Many left-over amenities from the hotel as well as blankets and linen, which are regularly replaced are donated to local charities.

 In addition, Woodall is also proud to sponsor “Elephant City”, one of the top soccer teams in Nomathamsanqa, as well as co-sponsoring a cricket pitch for the local team.